lvitti/pre-commit-no-commit-hook/README.md

 # pre-commit-no-commit-hook
-Verify if committed file has some line with comment "no-commit"
+Verify if committed file has some line with comment "#no-commit#"

 Add this to your `.pre-commit-config.yaml`